Eligibility Click to get info

 - are looked after by a local authority in England or Wales (‘in care’)

 - have left care under a special guardianship order, child arrangements order or adoption order in England or Wales

 Checking your Eligibility

-To assess your child's eligibility for a 2- year-old Free Early Education place, please contact our Childcare Team on 0208 496 3566 or email email@example.com.
+To assess your child's eligibility for a 2 year old Free Early Education place, please apply by creating an account on our parent portal.

-We will be able to confirm if you’re eligible and give you a code, which you can give to your chosen childcare provider to claim the free childcare.
+If eligible the system will provide you a code which you can give to your chosen childcare provider to claim the free childcare.